dsedivec/macos_ansible/README.md

 # Things Not Automated

+* Give Terminal and/or iTerm 2 "Full Disk Access" to allow it to read things like Mail.app's preferences file (solution courtesy https://github.com/mathiasbynens/dotfiles/issues/849)
 * Turning on FileVault
 * You need to log into the Mac App Store beforehand
 * Text replacements